✦ A decade of Canvas craft, now driven by AI — describe it, watch it build live.Start building

 Frequently Asked Questions

-What is the difference between `align-items` and `align-content` in Bootstrap 5 Flexbox Utilities?
+What is the difference between using Bootstrap 5 Flexbox Utilities and writing custom Flexbox CSS?

 How does Canvas Builder leverage Bootstrap 5 Flexbox Utilities in its generated HTML?